fastapi/fastapi/docs/alternatives.md

 The way it works is that you write the definition of the schema using YAML format inside the docstring of each function handling a route.

-And it generates Swagger 2.0 schemas (OpenAPI 2.0).
+And it generates OpenAPI schemas.

 That's how it works in Flask, Starlette, Responder, etc.